-Princeton Seminary offers a flexible array of online, hybrid, and live certificates through its Department of Continuing Education.
+Princeton Seminary offers a flexible array of online, hybrid, and live certificates through the Office of Continuing Education.
 Princeton Seminary certificates are designed to offer scholarly and socially relevant theological education to those seeking something other than a graduate degree.

 Enrich your understanding of the Christian faith in this online theology certificate taught by Princeton Seminary Faculty.
-The 14-week certificate is designed for ministerial and personal transformation.
-The courses include Old Testament, New Testament, Theology, and World Christianity.
-Visit our Website.
+The certificate is designed for ministerial and personal transformation.
+Designed for those with no formal theological training, the courses include Old Testament, New Testament, Theology, and World Christianity.

 Strengthen your ministry with youth by earning a Certificate in Youth and Theology.
 You will learn to integrate theology and ministry, incorporate best practices, and build vocational friendships.
-This 18-month program includes on-campus retreats, attendance at two youth forums, coaching, book studies, case studies, and online courses centered on theological engagement with the practice of youth ministry.
-Learn more.
+This 12-month program includes an on-campus retreat, attendance at two youth forums, coaching, book studies, case studies, and online courses centered on theological engagement with the practice of youth ministry.

 In partnership with Lake Institute on Faith & Giving, Princeton Theological Seminary is offering the Executive Certificate in Religious Fundraising (ECRF).
 A four-day intensive program with a practical application project, the ECRF provides the research, tools and customized training to meet the growing needs of leaders in religious communities and fundraisers of faith-based organizations.
 The focus of the ECRF is on the cultural, organizational and philanthropic practices unique to religious institutions that in turn enable donors motived by spiritual and religious values to experience the joy of generous giving.
-The ECRF training sessions are being offered on campus September 25 – September 28, 2017.
-Learn more.
+The ECRF training sessions are generally offered on campus annually in the fall.